wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 Tasks: 100 2000, 100 1500, 200 1000, 200 1500, 300 2500
 ```

-If we use the "highest work first" task selection strategy and the "fastest host first" host
+If we use the "highest work first" task selection strategy, and the "fastest host first" host
 selection strategy, what is the total execution time (as given by the simulation)?
 Can you, based on simulation output, confirm that the scheduling strategy works as expected?